fisadev/fisa-vim-config/README.rst

 What is this?
 -------------

-**(updating from a previous version? check the install section for updated dependencies, and remember to look at the CHANGELOG)**
+**(updating from a previous version? check the install section for new dependencies, and read the updating instructions.
+It can also be useful to look at the CHANGELOG)**

 My personal `Vim <http://www.vim.org/>`_ configuration, built according to my personal preferences, without any justification to think it's the best possible vim configuration.
 If you like it, great! :)
 It's mainly oriented to python software development, but many of its features are useful for other languages and editing tasks.